GoogleChrome/web.dev/src/site/content/en/learn/forms/javascript/index.md

 The built-in HTML features for form validation are great for notifying users about invalid form fields before the data is sent to your backend.
-Wouldn't it be great to notify users after they leave a form field?
+Wouldn't it be great to notify users as soon as they leave a form field?

 {% Codepen {
   user: 'web-dot-dev',